raph1324/dotfiles/README.md

 my i3wm configuration

 ## Bar
-I use *polybar* as my status bar with a few custom shell scripts for displaying the status of my two batteries and the wifi signal strength (in percent)
+I use *polybar* as my status bar with a few custom shell scripts for displaying the status of my two batteries and the wifi signal strength (in percent).
 The scripts can be found in `.config/polybar/`

 ## Application Launcher